thephilgray/launch-epub/README.md

 ## TODO:

 - [ ] Write --help command
-- [ ] Customize readium to make it possible to override or bypass scaling for previews of different aspect ratios.
+- [ ] Customize readium to make it possible to override or bypass scaling for previews of different aspect ratios and device frames.